Ualabi/sre-interview/README.rst

 - The request don't have the requested timeout
     - Added the 0.5 timeout

-- The domain is cosider to be the second-level-domain + top-level-domain
+- The domain is takint into account subdomain
     - Added the part that removes the port from the URL and only considers the second-level-domain + top-level-domain